zplayads/PlayableAdsDemo-iOS/README-EN.md

 ### 1.3 ZPLAY Ads Account Requirements
 An account is required on our platform before SDK integration can be completed.
 The following App specific data items are the minimum needed to proceed.

-**APPID**: An ID for your App, obtained when setting up the App for monetization within your account on the ZPLAY Ads website.
+**APPID**: An ID for your App, obtained when setting up the App for monetization within your account on the ZPLAY Ads platform website.

-**adUnitID**: An ID for a specific ad placement within your App, as generated for your Apps within your account on the ZPLAY Ads website.
+**adUnitID**: An ID for a specific ad placement within your App, as generated for your Apps within your account on the ZPLAY Ads platform website.
 ## 2.SDK integration
 ZPLAY Ads leverages CocoaPods, as a dependency manager for Objective-C projects, by which you can easily add or update your Playable Ads SDK.
 Please follow the steps below to add the SDK.
 ### 2.1 Install CocoaPods
 ```sh